 For example, ByteStand has now created two Shopify apps, ByteStand which pulls your inventory over to Shopify, but then also FBA Shipping which brings in your fees and shipping rates dynamically from Amazon.
-As a result of our exposure in the Shopify App store I get almost daily emails about features users are interested in having.
+As a result of our exposure in the Shopify App store, I get almost daily emails about features users are interested in having.
 Custom pulls, scheduling, orders and reviews.
 It’s a fantastic Petri dish of ideas being fed to us for free.
 Users just want a tool to fix their problem, and I just want to create a tool to help fix their problem.
 It’s a wonderful symbiosis that the internet empowers.

 Because a lot of times folks wonder where we get ideas from, or how did this or that happen?
 I’d love to take credit for it all, and subscribe to the notion of a bolt of creativity from the clouds above.
 But for the most part its much simpler and significantly less dramatic.
-The idea came from me wanting to create an ecommerce store on Shopify, or it came from someone using one of our apps and wanting a touch more or this or that.
+The idea came from me wanting to create an ecommerce store on Shopify, or it came from someone using one of our apps and wanting a touch more of this or that.
 I love it.

-We return the favor as well, by getting to use other peoples apps and services.
+We return the favor as well, by getting to use other people’s apps and services.
 And providing useful, positive feedback.
 Like Shopify’s Partner dashboard.
-Shopify if you’re listening, it needs help!
+Shopify, if you’re listening, it needs help!

-Even with all the wild emotional swings, and monster difficulties that come with running your own business, I love the feeling of getting up in the morning, drinking a strong cup of coffee and not having any idea of what the day may bring.
+Even with all the wild emotional swings and monster difficulties that come with running your own business, I love the feeling of getting up in the morning, drinking a strong cup of coffee and not having any idea of what the day may bring.